 Working is for work hours — so, when you’re supposedly not working, turn off your device so you’re not tempted to continue being on the clock.
-As one midwestern VP says, “Do not go home and work from the couch or in your easy chair, pretending to be present with a loved one, when you’re secretly banging out emails on your smartphone or tablet.”
+As one Group Delphi VP says, “Do not go home and work from the couch or in your easy chair, pretending to be present with a loved one, when you’re secretly sending emails on your smartphone or tablet.”

 2. Exercise Your Right to Exercise

 It’s easy to forgo the gym when under time constraints.
 Think of ways you can incorporate exercise into your daily routine.
 If you’re an urban dweller, think about biking or walking to work.
 On the road?
-As one VP suggests, “take 10 minutes in your hotel room to do three to four sets of ten: stretches, sit-ups, push-ups (or if you’re really feeling it, burpees).”
+As one experienced VP suggests, “Take 10 minutes in your hotel room to do three to four sets of 10: stretches, sit-ups, push-ups (or, if you’re really feeling it, burpees).”
 When you aren’t traveling, set up an exercise class that is scheduled into your calendar.

 3. Pencil Yourself In

-Many of us live and die by the alerts of our digital calendar, so schedule in meet-ups with friends, families, or the gym.
+Many of us live and die by the alerts of our digital calendar, so schedule meet-ups with friends, families, or the gym.
 Most importantly, make them non-negotiable.
-You wouldn’t move a meeting with an important client, so why not give yourself the same amount of respect?
+You wouldn’t move a meeting with an important client, so why not give yourself the same level of respect?

 4. Libations vs. Hydration